On regular and random two-dimensional packing of crosses: Discussion and summary

-These authors also report pair correlation functions which have a general appearance very similar to our findings in Fig. \ref{fig:order}.
-Marschall and Teitel presented the orientational correlation not as a function of the cross separation $r$, but they distinguished between neighbors in the direction along the arms and at 45$^\circ$ respective to the arms.
+These pair correlation functions reported by these authors also appear very similar to our findings in Fig. \ref{fig:order}.
+Marschall and Teitel presented the numerically computed orientational correlations not as a function of the cross separation $r$, but they distinguished between neighbors in the directions along the arms and in the directions 45$^\circ$ respective to the arms.
 As in our experiments, the density correlations vanish at distances larger than $\approx 3\dots 4~r_0$.
 The authors also computed the tetratic correlation, also separately for neighboring crosses in the direction along the arms and diagonal to them.
 The features of these plots are qualitatively very similar to our experimental data.
 A first positive peak $Q_4(r_0)\approx 1$ is followed by a negative peak and thereafter alternating excursions of $Q_4$ to positive and negative peaks until the correlations vanish at around $3$ to $4~r_0$.

-Zheng \cite{Zheng2017} studied jamming by compressing a system of stress-birefringent crosses.
-Their objects are nearly equivalent to crosses with rounded ends with $\rho=0.48$ in our notation, except for rounded corners in the center.
-The jamming transition after biaxial compression was found at $\phi = 0.48$.
+The stress-birefringent crosses studied by Zheng et al. \cite{Zheng2017}, practically equivalent to rounded crosses with $\rho=0.4$, show a jamming transition after uniaxial compression at $\phi \approx 0.475\pm 0.002$.
 Interestingly, this value is considerably smaller than in our experiments with similar crosses, and also much smaller than the value reported by Marschall and Teitel \cite{Marschall2020} for comparable objects.
-The reason could be the much higher friction coefficient (0.7) of these crosses.
+The reason could be a considerably higher friction coefficient (0.7) of these crosses.
 This observation might be a hint that a systematic study of the influence of the friction coefficient on the jamming transition of crosses is desirable.

 Another interesting complexion of this problem is the introduction of restricted geometries.
 Our experiment already shows (Fig.~\ref{fig:images}) that orientational order is induced by the boundaries, and thus the restriction to ensembles of crosses to narrow channels may lead to structural transitions when the gap width is gradually changed.
 A similar scenario has been investigated by Gurin et al. \cite{Gurin2016} and Bautista-Carbajal et al. \cite{Bautista2018} for squares (crosses in the limit $\rho \rightarrow \infty$) in a thin slit.
 Depending upon the width $H$ of the slit relative to the side length of the squares, the maximum packing fractions of the structures were determined.
 They vary between 0.55 and 1, undergoing several structural transitions with increasing $H$.
 Coexisting structures are observed near the transition points.